The 8 Best Static Code & Website Security Scanning Tools

 - Use of resources that have been freed

-Codacy also has a great selection of free ebooks on code reviews, quality and development best practice, which you can download here.
+Codacy also has a great selection of free ebooks on code reviews, quality and development best practices, which you can download here.

 Resharper is a great way to improve the functionality of Visual Studios Code as an IDE, so it’s a solid option if you’re already on VS.

-Like the other options featured above, ReSharper is free for open source projects – but they’re also free for students and teachers, training companies, coding bootcamps, and anyone on a developer recognition programme.
-For organisations, it’s £23.90 a month, but only £9.90 a month for individuals.
+Like the other options featured above, ReSharper is free for open-source projects – but they’re also free for students and teachers, training companies, coding boot camps, and anyone on a developer recognition programme.
+For organisations, it’s £26.90 a month, but only £10.90 a month for individuals.
 They also offer generous half-price discounts for universities, educational organisations, startups and nonprofits.

 Veracode goes far beyond just static analysis, allowing you to manage your entire application security programme in a single platform.
 It claims to be the only solution that can provide visibility into application status across all testing types, including SAST, DAST, SCA, and manual penetration testing, in one centralized view.